Learn how digital biomarkers in clinical studies can determine the best treatments for patients.

 Our machine learning-enabled analysis model validates remote, mobile assessments for use in capturing digital endpoints and distinguishes healthy volunteers from patients with early-stage Parkinson’s disease (PD).

-It demonstrates the efficacy of Clinical ink technology solutions in generating digital biomarkers associated with PD status.
+It also demonstrates the efficacy of Clinical ink technology solutions in generating digital biomarkers associated with PD status.
 Such evidence is leading to regulatory acceptance and widespread adoption of assessments in Parkinson’s clinical trials and clinical development.